ISO standards for the oil and gas industry

-ISO develops a range of standards for the petroleum industry, covering areas such as oil, gas, and petrochemical products.
-We have compiled the standards in the overview on this page.
+ISO develops a range of standards for the oil and gas industry, covering areas such as quality, safety and petrochemical products.
+We have compiled overviews of relevant standards for the industry on this page.

-ISO's standards for the petroleum industry are designed to ensure quality, safety, efficiency, and environmental considerations at all stages of the industry – from exploration and production to transportation and refining.
+The ISO standards for the oil and gas industry are designed to ensure quality, safety, efficiency, and environmental considerations at all stages of the industry – from exploration and production to transportation and refining.

-To provide an overview, ISO has released an infographic illustrating ISO standards for use in the petroleum industry.
+To provide an overview, ISO has a poster illustrating ISO standards for use in different areas in the oil and gas industry.

 The PDF can be downloaded here: Standards Issued April 2022_small.pdf

-To provide an overview of the numerous ISO standards developed for the petroleum industry, Standard Norway’s energy and petroleum division has compiled the most commonly used ISO standards for petroleum into seven categories.
+To provide a categorized overview, Standards Norway’s energy and petroleum division has compiled the most commonly used ISO standards into seven categories.
 These are:

 - Pipeline